 Seminary of the Southwest builds on this heritage of the Iona Monastery.
 As a residential center of literacy and learning for over 65 years, Seminary of the Southwest has a strong legacy of forming people for the service of Christ in lay or ordained ministry within the church and the larger society.

-The Iona Collaborative at Seminary of the Southwest seeks to expand the scope and depth of this literacy, learning, and missional activity by providing local and long-distance, high-quality, resources for theological education, spiritual and pastoral care training, formation for discipleship, vocational discernment, and missional activity in service to the world.
+Founded in 2012 as the Iona Initiative, the Iona Collaborative was incorporated into the Seminary in 2017.
+Through the Iona Collaborative, Seminary of the Southwest seeks to expand the scope and depth of its mission by providing local and long-distance, high-quality, resources for theological education, spiritual and pastoral care training, formation for discipleship, vocational discernment, and missional activity in service to the world.